globulion/slv/doc/tutor/III.SolEFP.Parameters.md

    with respect to normal coordinates of solute.

 Solvshift
-has an internal library of BSM's which are stored under `solvshift/dat` directory.
+has an internal library of BSM’s which are stored under `solvshift/dat` directory.

 > WARNING: User should never change the contents of FRG file except adding comments after `!` sign.
 > Changes in numerical values will result in errors in calculations and unphysical results!